microsoftarchive/iot-journey/docs/articles/security-challenges.md

 ## Authentication

 The web and the PKI infrastructure are built on the idea that it should be relatively easy to establish trust.
-You point your browser at Facebook or your banking app, and the browser trusts the site because it has a certificate signed by a trusted CA. There is also a “fail-stop” in the form of the user, who can close the browser, clear the credential cache, etc., if a site appears to be suspicious.
+You point your browser at Facebook or your banking app, and the browser trusts the site because it has a certificate signed by a trusted CA. There is also a “fail-stop” in the form of the user, who can close the browser, clear the credential cache, etc., if a site looks suspicious.

 In IoT, devices are mostly autonomous.
 Once you provision a device, establishing an authenticated channel must be automatic.
-On the other hand, in most scenarios, an IoT device doesn’t need to (and shouldn’t) establish trust with a lot of heterogeneous services.
+On the other hand, in *most* scenarios, an IoT device doesn’t need to (and shouldn’t) establish trust with a lot of heterogeneous services.
 Generally, a device is paired with a service.
 In this context, certificate exchange is a relatively expensive operation and may not be the best approach.
 For more thoughts on this topic, see [Service Assisted Communication for Connected Devices](http://blogs.msdn.com/b/clemensv/archive/2014/02/10/service-assisted-communication-for-connected-devices.aspx) (blog post).

 Some other considerations: